-A good broadband package is one that suits the needs of your household.
-If you have multiple users, children at home and online during the day, or have to work from home, you'll inevitably need a broadband package that caters for that.
+A good broadband deal is one that suits the needs of your household.
+If you have multiple users, children at home and online during the day, or have to work from home, you'll inevitably need a broadband package that caters for your activity.

 At the end of the day, the best broadband deal is the best one for you.

 But remember, the needs of your household change over time, which means what makes a good broadband package now may not be suitable for you a year or two down the line.

 See our guide on how to choose a broadband package that's right for you.